 By sea there are connections which departing from the Beverello pier in Naples, more frequent during the summer.

-From the Capodichino airport, on the other hand, a bus wiht a stop in Sorrento in just a little more than one hour.
+From the Capodichino airport, on the other hand, a bus you can take a bus with a stop in Sorrento and you can reach the city in just a little more than one hour.

 The Sorrento station square is also the terminal of the Sita buses going first to Positano and then to Amalfi.
 Amalfi also has a direct bus connection with Naples.